cander/til/misc/wisdom.md

 ## General Wisdom
 - Do you want to be right or happy?
 Mostly important when "arguing" with a significant other.
+- Every job has BS.
+You can change jobs and escape the BS at your previous job, but the new job will have BS too, although you might not smell it initially.
+Enjoy.

 ## Technology Wisdom
 - Rules about performance tuning: